Start9Labs/cln-startos/docs/instructions.md

 ## Dependencies

-Core Lightning on the Embassy requires a full archival Bitcoin node to function.
+Core Lightning on the StartOS requires a full archival Bitcoin node to function.
-If your Embassy Bitcoin node is pruned, an additional service, Bitcoin Proxy, is also required.
+If your Bitcoin node is pruned, an additional service, Bitcoin Proxy, is also required.

 ## Core Lightning (CLN) Config